bufbuild-ru/docs/docs/reference/protovalidate/violations/index.md

 ## Violations Message

 `Violations` is a collection of `Violation` messages.
-This message type is returned by protovalidate when a proto message fails to meet the requirements set by the `Constraint` validation rules.
+This message type is returned by protovalidate when a proto message fails to meet the requirements set by the `Rule` validation rules.
 Each individual violation is represented by a `Violation` message.

 ### violations